pyinstaller/pyinstaller/doc/source/Manual.rst

 In modulefinder, scanning the code takes the place of executing the code object. ``mf`` goes further and allows a module to be hooked (after it has been scanned, but before analyze_one is done with it).
-A hook is a module named ``hook-fullyqualifiedname`` in the ``hooks`` package.
+A hook is a module named ``hook-fullyqualifiedname`` in the ``PyInstaller.hooks`` package.
 These modules should have one or more of the following three global names defined:

 ``hiddenimports``
     a list of modules names (relative or absolute) that the module imports in some untrackable way.